Public Administration Bachelor's Degree Programs

 Coursework for a bachelor's degree in public administration typically includes classes such as public policy, American government, sociology, business administration, economics, management, financial administration or political science.
 A bachelor's degree in public administration will give students a detailed understanding of how governments work at local, state and federal levels.
 Online programs are also available that allow students to complete courses at home.
 Technical requirements include a computer, high speed Internet access and an updated Web browser.

 How Can I Help People?

 After graduation, you may pursue jobs such as an urban and regional planner, city manager, economic development director, economist or elected official.
 As many cities and local governments grow, skilled professionals with a bachelor's degree in public administration are needed to help manage and carry out their programs.
-The U.S. Bureau of Labor Statistics reports that employment growth for urban and regional planners is expected to grow 19% from 2008-2018 (www.bls.gov).
+Even if you aren't looking for a career in government, skills learned in the program can be applied to other nonprofit sectors, such as charity fundraising, environmental causes or other humanitarian efforts.
+The U.S. Bureau of Labor Statistics reports that employment growth for urban and regional planners is expected to grow 6% from 2014-2024 (www.bls.gov).

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: